-- 1) Do nothing
+1)-Do nothing

-- 2) Stream and channel enhancements
+2)-Stream and channel enhancements

-- 3) Levee specific to I-5
+3) Levee specific to I-5

-- 4) Levee in general flooding area
+4)-Levee in general flooding area

-The City Council has directed to explore Option 4, a levee in the general flooding area, as this option consists of a flood blocking structure along or setback from Clover Creek that would block nearly all flood water from the city and the I-5 corridor within city limits.
+The the City Council has directed chosen to explore Option 4, a levee in the general flooding area, as this option consists of a flood blocking structure along or setback from Clover Creek that would block nearly all flood water from the city and the I-5 corridor within city limits.
+The City is conducting an elevation survey of the flood area to further develop the levee option.
 This option provides the most comprehensive flood mitigation benefit.
-At an estimated cost of around \$20 million, the City will likely seek county funding in the coming years, as well as continued collaboration with county agencies, such as the Pierce County Surface Water Management and Flood District, to ensure Lakewood residents and neighboring jurisdictions, to include unincorporated Pierce County communities, and the I-5 corridor are safe from this potentially devastating flood event.
+At an estimated cost of around \$20 million, the City will need outside resources, as well as continued collaboration with county agencies such as the Pierce County Surface Water Management and Flood District, to ensure Lakewood residents and neighboring jurisdictions, to include unincorporated Pierce County communities, and the I-5 corridor are safe from this potentially devastating flood event.